fzappa/archrestore/README.md

 Steps to run:

 0. Read the script and adapt to your needs
-1. Copy the files ArchRestore.sh, ArchRestore-completion.sh and folder functions to pen-drive
+1. Copy the files ArchRestore.sh, completion.sh and folder functions to pen-drive
 2. Boot Arch Linux (Live CD)
 3. Mount pen-drive and copy those files to /install
 4. Run ./ArchRestore.sh from /install folder to see the options